Edgar-Donk/frothy-brew/docs/colour_picker/modifying_scales_and_entry.rst

             self.digits=digits
             self.length=length

-            self.build(parent,from_,to,sliderlength,tickinterval)
+            self.build(parent,from_,to,sliderlength,tickinterval, length)

 As we wish to position the range values just below the trough, it is probably best to build them as part of the scale widget and use the ``place`` layout manager, so these act as a built-in feature of the widget::

-    def build(self, parent, from_, to, sliderlength, tickinterval):
+    def build(self, parent, from_, to, sliderlength, tickinterval, length):
         # create ticks
         scRange = to-from_